Brprb08/orbital-control-simulator/README.md

 After following real-world missions like SpaceX and exploring tools like GMAT, I wanted to build something hands-on that reflects actual orbital mechanics.
 This simulator became a platform to:

-- Implement numerical integration (RK4) from scratch
+- Implementing advanced numerical integration (Dormand–Prince 5(4))
 - Explore multi-body gravitational systems in real time
 - Work with C++ and Unity interoperability (DLL calls)
 - Optimize both simulation logic and rendering